 ideas / variations

 - This chutney works great as a dip and sandwich spread.
-We like to top it with fresh cherry tomatoes and apricots!
+Try topping it with fresh cherry tomatoes and apricots!

 - Use as a marinade: Combine with olive oil and spread on a piece of fish or thin pieces of chicken breast.
 Grill or bake in the oven.
-To keep the flavors bright, cook it no more than 3-4 minutes.
+To keep the flavors bright, add it during the last 3-4 minutes of cooking.